What is an SUV? We have the answer ... sort of

 The debate rages...

-ONE OF the most contentious debates in the automotive world is over the definition of “SUV”.
+One of the most contentious debates in the automotive world is over the definition of “SUV”.
+Let’s try to clear that up once and for all.

 However, the term has been pushed to its limits with the proliferation of what we call “crossovers”.
 The term typically refers to vehicles based on hatchback or saloon car underpinnings but with raised ride heights, giving them an SUV-like stance.
-Examples include the Nissan Qashqai, Renault Captur, Ford Kuga and Audi Q3.
+Examples include the Nissan Juke, Skoda Kamiq, Citroën C3 Aircross, Ford Puma and Audi Q3.
 They straddle two segments, effectively, hence the term crossover.

 However, despite having more sophisticated underpinnings than a traditional SUV, manufacturers and the motoring press often use the terms interchangeably.
-Crossover look like shrunken SUVs, after all.
+Crossovers look like shrunken SUVs, after all.

 The introduction of vehicles such as the Audi allroad and Mercedes All-Terrain models — estates with raised ride heights — muddies the water further.
-These, too, are crossovers — a blend of two types of vehicle.
+These, too, could be considered crossovers — a blend of two types of vehicle.

 There are still some vehicles that really can’t be called crossovers, though, as they’re built using the body-on-frame “ladder chassis” method and aimed very much at either tough off-roading or heavy towing.
 The Suzuki Jimny, Toyota Land Cruiser and SsangYong Rexton are among the cars that fall into that category.
 While these are, even by the old-fashioned definition, very much off-roaders or 4x4s, they’re also commonly called SUVs.